trantako/trantako.github.io/_music/sultans.md

 > You can get a free 7-day evaluation version of Adobe Premiere, if you don't have it.
 That's more than enough time for trying out making a video like this.

-## Final 360 version
+## 360 version

-I made a couple of versions of the video.
-Here's a 360-degree video with a short background story before the music:
+I have made several versions of the video.
+Here's a 360-degree video with a short background story before the music and forced perspective:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/HRoGsKdqMLo?controls=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>